dhlab-basel/Sipi/manual/overview.rst

 common file types.
 In addition Lua scripts and embedded Lua (i.e., Lua embedded into HTML pages using the tags <lua>…</lua> are supported.

-Sipi can also be used from the command line to convert images to/from TIFF, JPEG2000, JPEG and PNG formats.
+Sipi can also be used from the command line to convert images to/from TIFF_, `JPEG 2000`_, JPEG_ and PNG_ formats.
 For all these conversion, Sipi tries to preserve all embedded metadata such as IPTC_, EXIF_, XMP_ and ICC_ color profiles.
 However, due to the limitations of some file formats, it cannot be guaranteed that all metadata and ICC profiles are preserved. `JPEG 2000`_ does not allow all types of ICC_ profiles.
 Unsupported profile types